neha2gupta7/Web-Scrapping/README.md

 # Web-Scrapping

-Overview
+**Overview**
-This challenge involves scraping data from the JustWatch website and performing data analysis and filtering using Python libraries.
-JustWatch is a platform that aggregates streaming content across various services.
-Your goal is to scrape data for movies and TV shows, analyze it, and export the results.
+This repository contains a solution for a data scraping and analysis challenge based on the JustWatch website.
+JustWatch is a platform that provides information on movies and TV shows across various streaming services.
+The challenge involves scraping data using Python libraries, performing data filtering and analysis, and exporting the results.

-Website
+**Website**
 JustWatch URL: JustWatch Movies
 Description
-JustWatch allows users to search for movies and TV shows across multiple streaming services like Netflix, Amazon Prime, Hulu, etc. This assignment requires you to scrape data directly from JustWatch (not using APIs) and handle it using Python libraries.
+In this assignment, you will:

+**Scrape Data:**
+Use Selenium, BeautifulSoup, and Python to extract data directly from JustWatch.
+The data should be extracted from the HTML of the pages rather than via an API.
+Data Filtering & Analysis:

+Filter and analyze the scraped data using Pandas.

+**Export Data:**

+Save the filtered and analyzed data into a CSV file for further processing and reporting.

 Tasks

 1. Web Scraping
-Using Selenium, BeautifulSoup, and Python, scrape the following data from JustWatch:
+Using BeautifulSoup and Selenium, scrape the following information from JustWatch:

 a.
 Movie Information
 Movie title